SHJAx19/BankApplication/README.md

 # Bank-Application / ATM

-This BankAp is provieds some basic featuers you may always face with when you open a regular bank applicatino.
+This BankApp provieds some basic featuers you may always face with when you open a regular bank application.
 Table of Contents